-Nature has its own way of companion farming.
-Just observe in the wild how Pines and Rhododendrons love the company of each other.
-Even the fungi in the soil and the moss on the trees help.
-They too are an integral part of this companionship that develops in nature.
+Nature has its own way of practicing companion farming, as can be seen in the symbiotic relationship between pines and rhododendrons in the wild.
+Even the fungi in the soil and the moss on the trees play a vital role in this companionship that develops in nature.

 Rosemary and lavender, in particular, are known for their ability to repel insects, which is why you’ll often find these herbs flourishing in our little herb garden.
 By allowing nature to take its course and observing its wisdom, we have been able to create a thriving, self-sustaining garden that is as beautiful as it is bountiful.

 At our orchards, we have planted white Dutch clovers, which act as an excellent ground cover.
 In addition, these clovers serve as green fertilizers, improving the health and quality of the soil.
 The tiny leaves of the clovers are home to ladybirds that feed on harmful insects that may cause damage to our apples.
 The beautiful white flowers of the clovers also attract honey bees, which play a critical role in the pollination of our apples.
 In addition to these benefits, the dense foliage of the clovers adds to the beauty of our orchard and helps in controlling the growth of weeds, while preventing soil erosion.

 If you happen to come across a four-leaf clover while strolling through our orchard, be sure to keep it.
 Many believe that it brings good luck, adding a touch of magic to the already enchanting surroundings.